Kaiser137/Kaiser137/README.md

 I'm studying Information Systems at Univas and also interning at the Instituto Federal do Sul de Minas!

-Below, check out more about me and my projects, as well as my favorite programming languages!
+Below, check out more about me and my projects, as well as my favorite programming languages! * Sorry for my bad English :)

 ## Ferramentas e Tecnologias